vagnersant/eliasdorneles.github.io/site/blog/learning-from-das-screencasts-season-2.md

-The other trick I liked was getting a quick histogram in the command-line using [a command utility called jot](http://www.unix.com/man-page/freebsd/1/jot/) present in his Mac and other BSD systems.
+The other trick I liked was getting a quick histogram in the command-line using [a command utility called jot](http://www.unix.com/man-page/freebsd/1/jot/) present in Mac OS X and other BSD based systems.
 The `jot` command is pretty similar to seq in Linux-based distros, only it allows to print a string repeatedly (`-b` argument) while `seq` does not allow printing things other than numbers.
 This is nice, because you can do things like this:

     $ jot -s '' -b'#' 10
     ##########